The River by Flannery O’Connor

-After Harry has been baptised he is brought home to his parents by Mrs Connin.
-It is now that the reader gets a closer insight into Harry parents.
-His mother is displeased that he has been baptised by Bevel Summers and the father is only interested (possibly for humour) in hearing about his wife’s affliction rather than how Harry’s day was, mirroring his lack of care for his son that the reader noticed at the beginning of the story (Harry not being dressed properly).
-Also when Harry goes to bed and his mother comes into the bedroom, she isn’t concerned about how Harry feels rather she wants to know what lies he might have told Mrs Connin about her.
+It is when Harry is brought home by Mrs Connin that the reader gets a closer insight into Harry’s parents.
+His mother is displeased that he has been baptised by Bevel Summers and the father is only interested (possibly for humour) in hearing about his wife’s affliction (as per Mrs Connin) rather than how Harry’s day was.
+Mr Ashfield’s reaction or lack of concern for Harry being baptised mirrors his lack of care he displayed for Harry at the beginning of the story (Harry not being dressed properly).
+Later when Harry is in bed the reader again becomes aware of the true nature of Harry’s mother.
+She appears to be more concerned about what lies (about her) Harry may have told Mrs Connin.
+At no stage does the reader sense that Mrs Ashfield cares about how Harry feels.
 How unhappy Harry is at home with his parents can be seen the following morning when he wakes up.
 His parents are in bed hung over and after he makes himself some breakfast he rubs cigarette ash into the carpet.
 The reader also finds out that when Harry breaks some of his toys, his parent’s just replace the toy rather than showing any interest in their son.
-Disillusioned Harry makes his way back to the river, following the same path (path of faith) that he had travelled the previous day with Mrs Connin.
-When Harry walks into the river (to baptise himself again and be led to the Kingdom of Christ) O’Connor again uses symbolism, this time the sky is used to emphasis an openness to faith.
-As Harry is in the river O’Connor describes the sky ‘as clear pale blue, all in one piece – except for the hole the sun made.’